daytonaio/content/articles/20241212_Prebuilds_in_Daytona.md

 ---
-title: 'Prebuilds in Daytona'
+title: "Prebuilds in Daytona"
-description:
-  'A comprehensive guide on using prebuilds in Daytona to streamline workspace creation and accelerate development.'
+description: "A comprehensive guide on using prebuilds in Daytona to streamline workspace creation and accelerate development."
 date: 2024-12-12
-author: 'Kiran Naragund'
+author: "Kiran Naragund"
-tags: ['daytona', 'prebuilds']
+tags: ["daytona", "prebuilds"]
 ---

 # Prebuilds in Daytona